arnoheekhout/ArnoClip/README.md

 ## Use FunClip

 ### A. Use FunClip as local Gradio Service
-You can establish your own FunClip service which is same as [Modelscope Space](https://modelscope.cn/studios/iic/funasr_app_clipvideo/summary) as follow:
 ```shell
 python funclip/launch.py
 # '-l en' for English audio recognize